The DB Renegade Row is a back exercise that will also light your core and your shoulders on fire.

 DB Renegade Row Alternatives

-Prone DB Rows are very similar to Renegade Rows, but instead of holding a pushup position while you row use a bench set at a 30 degree angle.
+Chest Supported Dumbbell Rows are very similar to Renegade Rows, but instead of holding a pushup position while you row, use a bench set at a 30-degree angle.

-Grab dumbbells, lay on the bench with head just above the top edge of the bench.
-Alternate rows just like with Renegade Rows.
+Grab dumbbells and lay on the bench with your head just above the top edge of the bench.
+You can row both dumbbells at the same time or alternate arms just like with Renegade Rows.

 Bent Over Row